-Active Participants Single Life Annuity 50% Joint and
+Active Participants Single Life Annuity 50% Joint and Survivor Annuity

-Survivor Annuity

 Retirement Decrements 70% 30%

 Termination Decrements 70% 30%

-Annuity options are immediat e.

-Annuity options are deferred to normal retirement (age 60).
+\ Annuity options are immediate.

 Benefits Not Valued

 The pick-up contributions have not been applied as minimum required benefits for retirement, termination, disability, and death benefits since these contribution amounts are minimal and will have a de minimis impact.